 - Call your state Medicare program to see if you qualify for state or federal help.

 - The Children’s Health Insurance Program (CHIP) provides financial aid for children whose parents don’t qualify for Medicaid, but can’t afford private insurance coverage.
-See if your family qualifies for CHIP and learn how to apply.

-5. Use crowdfunding to pay for medical expenses
+6. Use crowdfunding to pay for medical expenses

 Crowdfunding has become a popular way for thousands of individuals and families to pay for expensive medical treatments when insurance coverage falls short or is nonexistent.
 Through crowdfunding, it’s easy to receive financial and emotional support from your network of friends and family members during a challenging time.